 A crinoline is in essence a petticoat, structured with wire, wood or other sturdy materials (in a cage formation or a hoop skirt) or made out of a stiff fabric of horsehair (“crin”) and cotton or linen, which would be gathered, layer upon layer, to make great big voluminous underskirts.
-The horsehair version was the original one, but was later replaced (in the 1850’s) by the caged hoop skirt.
+The horsehair version was the original one but was later replaced (in the 1850’s) by the caged hoop skirt.

 The hoop-style crinoline was certainly not the first of it’s kind.
 Prior examples of structured petticoats, fulfilling the same function, were known in the 16th and 17th century as the farthingale (made of cane, whalebone or willow) and in the 18th century as the pannier (the kind that Mary Antoinette wore, made of cane and extending out the sides, not the front).
-Although they went by different names they were in essence the same thing.
+Although they went by different names they were, in essence, the same thing.

-The horsehair crinoline petticoat made it’s appearance in 1839, although the name described the fabric at first, it was soon being used to describe any kind of supportive petticoat or dress lining.
+The horsehair crinoline petticoat made its appearance in 1839, although the name described the fabric at first, it was soon being used to describe any kind of supportive petticoat or dress lining.
 With fabrics becoming increasingly intricately woven and heavy, crinoline (the fabric) was no longer sturdy enough for the job.
 It began to be replaced with quilted underskirts, stuffed with down and feathers (like carrying your duvet around town, fantastic).
 A stiffened cotton fabric was also sold as crinoline during this time.

 Crinoline Petticoat Hazards:

-Worn by high class women of leisure as well as factory workers and maidservants, the crinoline wasn’t always the most practical of undergarments, with a tendency to get caught in machinery, wheel-spokes and wind; or to rather explosively take flame!
+Worn by high-class women of leisure as well as factory workers and maidservants, the crinoline wasn’t always the most practical of undergarments, with a tendency to get caught in machinery, wheel-spokes, and wind; or to rather explosively take flame!
 Thousands of autopsies during the mid 19th century were signed… ‘death by crinoline’.

 Keep in mind that fashion at this time was not so much voluntary as mandatory, women who dressed outside the norm would be sent packing, shunned from society.
 There are ample writings by men of the era which prove that the fashion was awkward for wives and husbands alike, many men found the fashion ridiculous but could do little to stop the spread of it.